 Many service-based businesses that work on a project basis provide prospective clients with price quotes for their specific needs.
 While some quotes are given over the phone or in person, many come in the form of a document that breaks down the price.
 In these cases, business owners typically use a quote template to organize the information in one place and easily convert it to an invoice later.

-If you're looking for quote templates and software to help you deliver your price quotes, you have many free options.
+You have many free options if you’re looking for quote templates and software to help you deliver your price quotes.
 Here are some free quote templates and software to consider, as well as basic information about creating and sending quotes to prospective clients.

 Using a quote template for your business is a great way to streamline your proposals, especially if you regularly provide job estimates to new clients.
 With a reusable template or quote preparation software, you don’t have to start from scratch each time; you can simply plug in the client’s information and job specifications.